 It was during the August/September timeframe that I really started to notice just how dark my inner world had become and how miserable I really was.
 I owned my own information security consulting firm at the time and had just wrapped up a huge contract.
 There was money in the bank and all of my bills were paid in full, so, as I often did, I decided to stop working for a while.
 I would sit in my office at home and play games – games that were meant to include social interaction – but I just played them by myself.
 Sometimes I would play so late into the night that I wouldn’t go to bed.
 Instead, I’d just crawl into my office recliner as the sun was coming up – moments before my girlfriend would be getting up – and pretended to be asleep.

 When I wasn’t playing games, I was watching TV.
 And I was watching some really dark television programs.
 It was actually the television programs that started to clue me in on just how lost I’d become and how much I was hurting on the inside.
 I was actually enjoying them.
 Not just their entertainment value, but their darkness in general.
 I found myself deeply disturbed by this revelation and something inside me began to ask, ‘is this really who you want to be?’.
 So, in September, I began to look more closely at my behavior – at both my internal and external patterns of thought and expression.
-Having studied psychology quite extensively, I pulled out my copy of the DSM-V and started flipping through symptoms.
-After looking at every diagnostic profile, my eye settled on narcissism – a trait quite common in our modern western society.
+Having studied psychology quite extensively, I pulled out my copy of the DSM and started flipping through symptoms.
+After looking at the various diagnostic profiles, I was sure that I had pretty much every diagnosis in the book.

 Several things happened all at once.
-I located a psychologist in the area who had experiencing treating people with all kinds of mental health issues.
+I located a psychologist in the area who had experience treating people with all kinds of mental health issues.
 I found a book on neuroplasticity and our innate ability to heal our brains.
 And I started to pay very careful attention to my thoughts.
 I remembered some of the breathing techniques that I’d learned during my stint with Buddhism and began to practice them – but not actively, which was quite interesting.
 The breathing technique just sort of came forward on its own – and it was very different than it had been when I was practicing it before.
 Instead of meditating on the cushion, I would just find myself doing things around the house and in my life, watching my breath move in and out at the tip of the nose.
 It just felt natural.

 The first time I was supposed to see the psychologist, I bailed.
 I was simply too afraid and hadn’t worked up enough courage yet.
 A week later, I tried again.
 I remember sitting in that chair, in an almost statuesque form, unmoving and unflinching, filled with a terrible dread.
 It was like an hour-long panic attack, but I refused to get up and leave.
 I absolutely had to get better.
 So, for the first time in my entire life, I threw off every shackle and dropped every guard.
 Through a rain of tears, I opened up about everything and didn’t hold anything back.
 Absolutely nothing was left on the table.
 I answered every question, admitted to every falsehood, revealed every secret.
 I felt completely open in that moment – and it was the most freeing experience I’d ever had.

 At that point I had already started writing, openly, about my experiences.
-I was participating in a chat forum for people suffering from narcissism and was documenting my entire journey on a website that I’d set up called ‘thehealingnarcissit’.
+I was participating in a chat forum for people suffering from mental health issues and was documenting my entire journey on a website that I’d set up.
 I wanted to have a way of sharing my journey of inner exploration with others who were suffering in the same way I was, even if I didn’t know where that journey was going to lead.
 More than anything though, I wanted to offer hope.
-It was quite clear to me that all of the literature on narcissism was written in a manner that almost assured healing would be impossible – and yet that was not what my study of neuroscience was telling me.
+So many people were in the same spiral of hopelessness and they were certain there was no way out – and yet that was not what my study of neuroscience was telling me.
 It’s also not what my experience was telling me.
-It began to feel as though the label was a self-fulfilling trap – one that I had fallen into.
+It began to feel as though the labels people gave themselves were a self-fulfilling trap – one that I had fallen into.